 It may well be the hottest trend in the baking world, but it’s still a relatively new addition to the kitchen.
 Many home cooks don’t yet have much experience cooking with silicone.
-If you’re curious about how to use silicone bakeware, about it’s uses, and about how well it works, then here’s everything you need to know.
+If you’re curious about how to use silicone cake molds and cookware, about it’s uses, and how well it works, then you’re in the right place.
+You’ll find everything you need to know here.

 Learning how to use this product is simple.
 It’s very similar to using metal bakeware with a few minor differences.

 - Unlike metal pans, silicone bakeware rarely needs to be greased before adding a batter.
 The non-stick coating combined with the oils and fats in the batter itself will ensure that the cakes, muffins, or whatever else you’re cooking can be removed from the molds easily.

 - The only time you should add extra oil to silicone products is when you’re making something where the sugar content is much higher than the fat content (a very sweet cake for example).